Aeacu2/Dsc/README.md

 `isabelle build -v -D .`

-To check everyting including the files containing definitions and proofs for code generation and experiments, add `Dsc_Bern.thy`, `Dsc_Exec.thy`, `Sturm_Isolate.thy`, `Radical.thy`, and `Supplementary_Functions.thy` under `theories` in the ROOT file.
+To check everyting including the files containing definitions and proofs for code generation and experiments, add `Dsc_Bern`, `Dsc_Exec`, `Sturm_Isolat`, `Radical`, and `Supplementary_Functions` under `theories` in the ROOT file.
 Then run the command above.
 It can take longer time with a slower computer.
 If a build times out, please try doubling the timeout in the ROOT file.
 We are sorry for the inconvinence.

 To run the experiments, use Poly/ML 5.9.1 (which comes with Isabelle 2025) or Poly/ML 5.9.2 (which comes with Isabelle 2025-2) with the following command: